 What You Can Do

-If you’re not wishing to risk the safety of the public, money or credibility and reputation the best thing to do is to ensure all of your automatic door engineers are trained to the BS EN16005 as well as our other courses.
+If you’re not wishing to risk the safety of the public, money or reputation, the best thing to do is to ensure all of your automatic door engineers are trained to the BS EN16005 as well as our other courses.

 If your engineers have at least one year’s experience working with automatic doors they can complete the BS EN16005.
 Alternatively, if there are still requirements for automatic door knowledge to be developed, we recommend that candidates take our Service & Maintenance course.

 Keep training, don’t take shortcuts, encourage constant team development.
 Keep doors safe!